seanpm2001/systemweb-adapters/samples/MachineKey/README.md

 ## ASP.NET Core Apps

-In order to use the `MachineKey` APIs on ASP.NET Core, it must be opted into:
+In order to use the `MachineKey` APIs on ASP.NET Core, the same configuration of the data protection must be enabled:

 ```csharp
 var builder = WebApplication.CreateBuilder(args);